TheAssassin/mediaplayer-setup/Amlogic-based/MXQ OTT/README.md

 Some special distros like AlexELEC (and likely LibreELEC) come with a script called `installtointernal` which does the heavy lifting.
 If it doesn't work, try running a second time.

-The NAND is of questionable quality.
+The NAND might be of questionable quality.
 There's been reports about file loss.
 A good SD card might last longer.
 There is no credible evidence for both, though.

+At least in one case, we were succesfull in flashing AlexELEC to the internal NAND, and are happy with the results.
+Be sure to make a full backup of the internal NAND first, as you may be unable to find firmware that matches your exact variant of the hardware on the net.